7 Ways to Spring Clean Your Finances

 Check Your Annual Credit Report

-A lot can happen during those periods between checking your credit report.
+A lot can happen during those periods between checking your credit report in full.
 Plan to make spring cleaning season the time of year you take advantage of your free, annual credit check-up.
-This will help you catch any potential errors or fishy activity on your report that might be lowering your score or alert you to identity theft.
+This will help you catch any potential errors or suspicious activity on your report that might be lowering your score or alert you to identity theft.
 And if you're a 3Rivers member, you can continuously monitor your credit score and get alerts of credit-related activity for free using our Credit Sense tool!

 More information on: How to Get Your Free Credit Report

 Old debt on credit cards you're no longer using?
 Feel like you're getting nowhere on your loan payments?
 Use our free LoanSaver and SavvyMoney tools to get a better idea of your overall current financial state and existing debt, then construct a detailed plan to start paying it down.
 There are several options and strategies for tackling your debt—from paydown methods to debt consolidation to credit card balance transfers and more.
 We're always happy to help you come up with a plan customized to your financial needs and goals!